steemit/smt-whitepaper/smt-manual/manual.md

 # Conclusion

 Through a combination of asset-issuance, bandwidth rate limiting, real-time transaction speeds, autonomous distribution for content, decentralized exchange, automated market making and ICO contracts, Steem will offer the premier token protocol to publishers across the internet, large and small.
-Publishers, brought into Steem by their use of SMTs, will use the Steem blockchain for content availability, adding robustness to user-generated content on the internet of the future.
+Publishers, brought into Steem by their use of SMTs, will use the Steem blockchain for high content availability, adding robustness to user-generated content and paving the way forward for an internet with censorship resistance.

 # References